 The Russells, Rotches, and the Duke of Bedford

-By 1760 the Russells, particularly Joseph Russell, began to sell lots of his land and because of the proximity of these lots to the waterfront, it began to attract fisherman, ship builders and the ilk.
-At that point New Bedford included Acushnet and “Fair Haven” until the broke away in 1860 and 1812 respectively.
+By 1760 the Russells, particularly Joseph Russell, began to sell lots of his land and because of the proximity of these lots to the waterfront, it began to attract fisherman, shipbuilders and the ilk.
+At that point, New Bedford included Acushnet and “Fair Haven” until they broke away in 1860 and 1812 respectively.
 As the village began to develop, the officials decided to make a distinction between another Bedford that was already established in Massachusetts and of course, the Bedford that already existed in England.
 New Bedford grew into a town and was officially granted its’ charter in 1787.
 This is how New Bedford, got its “New.”
 Faster, stronger, higher.

 Here are the many villages that make up New Bedford in alphabetical order:

 Well.
 This obscure, unknown village outpaced the other villages to become New Bedford.
 Or so I’ve heard.

 Belleville village is in the eastern part of New Bedford.
 Belleville Avenue runs through it.
 It was noted as a launching site for many of the whaling vessels, and a family called the Stetson’s were well-known shipbuilders who operated here.
 I’d imagine the name originated from the volumes of bells used whether to alert people of ships being launched or returning, or perhaps due to the number of Bethel’s or Church’s in the village.